platonic-io/detsys-testkit/doc/advanced-testing-mini-course/README.md

     (2008)

--   "Can one generalize Turing machines so that any algorithm, never mind how abstract, can be modeled by a generalized machine very closely and faithfully?"
+-   "Can one generalize Turing machines so that any algorithm, never mind how ab- stract, can be modeled by a generalized machine very closely and faithfully?"

     Perhaps somewhat surprisingly it turns out that the answer is yes, and the generalisation is a state machine!
 (This means that in some sense the state machine is the ultimate model?!)